 Last weekend, the city of El Paso, Texas and the rest of the nation bared witness to yet another horrific and devastating terrorist attack, carried out at the hands of a violent, unrepentant white nationalist terrorist.
 The attack was carried out by Patrick Crusius, a twenty-one-year-old man from Allen, an affluent suburb of Dallas Texas who drove nearly ten hours, seven hundred miles away to the border town city of El Paso to carry out the attack.
 Crusius entered a local Wal-Mart packed with an estimated one thousand to three thousand people, many of which were families doing back-to-school shopping; armed with an AK-47 style rifle, wearing tactical, gear, wearing safety glasses and ear protection; and began indiscriminately firing on unsuspecting people shopping inside the store.
-By the time he was apprehended by police, twenty people (including four children) had been killed and another twenty-six more at the very least were wounded or seriously injured in the attack. (by Monday another two victims had died of their injuries raising the death count to a staggering twenty-two people).
-The victims of the shooter ranged in age from as young as two to eighty-two years old and within hours after the attack it was soon discovered in a manifesto published online by Crusius that the attack was in response to a “Hispanic invasion” of Texas, and that had deliberately choose to carry out his attack at the Wal-Mart selecting at that particular location close to the border for the specific purpose to “shoot as many Mexicans as possible”.
+By the time he was apprehended by police, twenty people had been killed and another twenty-three more wounded or seriously injured in the attack. (by Monday another two victims had died of their injuries raising the death count to a staggering twenty-two people).
+The victims of the shooter ranged in age from as young as fifteen to ninety years old and within hours after the attack it was soon discovered in a manifesto published online by Crusius that the attack was in response to a “Hispanic invasion” of Texas, and that had deliberately choose to carry out his attack at the Wal-Mart selecting at that particular location close to the border for the specific purpose to “shoot as many Mexicans as possible”.
 On Monday we learned that Crusius actually cased the store, leaving his weapons and gear inside his vehicle and went into the store looking for Mexicans to kill before he came back and commenced the attack.
 Federal authorities are rightfully investigating the attack as an act of “domestic terrorism” and are considering filing hate crimes and federal firearms charges against Crusius that carry the penalty of death.

 The attack sadly is just the latest in a disturbing and ever increasingly growing trend, of calculated and deliberate attacks.
 Last weekend’s attack is the latest amongst a long list of acts of terrorism carried out at the hands of white supremacist terrorist; many whom radicalized via online means.
 Last Saturday’s shooting came right on the heels of yet another suspected white supremacist terrorist attack just a mere six days prior at a Garlic Food Festival in Gilroy, California.
 Carried out by Santino William Legan; (who also used an AK-47 style assault weapon) the nineteen-year-old attacker posted references to literature on social media popular with white supremacists and neo-nazis, and said he was disgusted by the “hordes of mestizos” in California a mere hour before carrying out the deadly attack that killed three people, two of whom were children.
 On Tuesday, August sixth more than a week later the F.B.I. announced that it had launched a domestic terrorism investigation into the attack, stating that Legan had explored “violent ideologies” and that list of possible alternate targets including religious institutions, political organizations, as well as federal buildings and courthouses had been discovered by the bureau’s investigation.